-In 2016, Tessenderlo Group further strengthened its innovation capabilities through an organizational focus on business development and the enhancement of product line management in all of its businesses.
-Additional progress was made in order to embed innovation at the highest levels in the group and Business Units, and make it part of the way in which we conduct our day-to-day business.

-Moreover, Tessenderlo Group acquired a research farm in Dinuba, California (US), which added significant agro development and testing capacity as well as state-of-the-art demonstration and education facilities.
+In 2017, Tessenderlo Group further strengthened its innovation capabilities through a continued organizational focus on business development and the enhancement of product line management in all of its businesses.
+Additional progress was also made in order to embed innovation at the highest levels in the Company and Business Units, and to make it part of the way in which we conduct our day-to-day business by adding key functions and personnel to lead and advance our innovation efforts and focus on the success of our customers.
+Moreover, Tessenderlo Group utilized the 2016 acquisition of a research farm in Dinuba, California (US) and significantly increased its agro development and testing capabilities as well as state-of-the-art demonstration and education facilities, which led to new developments in agricultural nutrient innovation and customer collaborative partnerships.

-In R&D and New Business Development, Tessenderlo Group aims at improving product, process and application technologies, exploring new applications for existing products, as well as enhancing sustainability and environmental protection.

-For product and technology platforms applied across several Business Units, Tessenderlo Group relies on its farm in Dinuba (US) for its Agro Technology Platform, the Development Center in Phoenix (US) for its Sulfur Technology Platform and Tessenderlo (Belgium) Development Center for its Bioresiduals Technology Platform and its R&D expertise across a broad area of organic and inorganic chemistries at lab and pilot scale.
+In R&D and New Business Development, Tessenderlo Group continued to improve product, process and application technologies, exploring new applications for existing products, as well as enhancing sustainability and environmental protection.
+For product and technology platforms applied across several Business Units, Tessenderlo Group relies on its research and application development farm in Dinuba (US), the Innovation Center in Phoenix (US) and the Tessenderlo Innovation Center (Belgium).
+It also relies on its R&D expertise across a broad area of organic and inorganic chemistries at lab and pilot scale, supporting several Agro and Industrial Solutions innovation projects.

-Improved intellectual property awareness throughout both the business and business processes resulted in an increase in intellectual property assets in the form of patents, trademarks and licensing deals.
+Improved intellectual property awareness throughout both the business and business processes led to an increase in intellectual property assets in the form of patents, trademarks, collaborative developments and licensing deals, which resulted in an increased customer-centric innovation and business development focus.
 Customers recognize Tessenderlo Group's innovative and entrepreneurial strengths.
 Tessenderlo Group welcomes close collaborations that will lead to unique applications and products.